Should You Try Painting Your Granite Countertops? (Pros and Cons)

 different kitchen designs with painted granite countertops

 Whether opting to match your backsplash countertop or sprucing up a dated style, painting granite countertops is budget-friendly design solution, with some challenges.
-Finding the best paint for a granite countertop that matches your needs can be tricky as there are many paint types in the market.
+Finding the best paint to match your needs can be tricky as there are many types on the market.
+Another concern is the application and knowing the painting granite countertops pros and cons.
+Let’s take a closer look to determine if painting your stone countertops is worth pursuing.

 Is It Worth Painting Granite Surfaces?